fbpx

 About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
-Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, America’s oldest commercial ship and the last wooden whaleship in the world.
-The Museum is located one mile south of Exit 90 off I-95 in Mystic, CT.
-Admission is $24 for adults and $15 for children ages 6-17.
-Museum members and children 5 and under are admitted free.
+Founded in 1929, the Museum is home to four National Historic Landmark vessels, including the Charles W. Morgan, the last wooden whaleship in the world.
+The Museum is located one mile south of exit 90 off I-95 in Mystic, CT.
+Admission is $24 for adults and $15 for children 6-17.
+Museum members and children under 5 are admitted for free.
 For more information, please visit https://mysticseaport.wpengine.com/.

 Categories